Lucarda/pdvst3/README.md

 and their midi stream to the noteout, etc objects.

 REMARKS :
-* MIDI in out is rather limited in VST3 protocol.
+- MIDI in out is rather limited in VST3 protocol.
-* Inside puredata plugin, don't use anything on menu audio settings, you may crash pd & host.
+- Inside puredata plugin, don't use anything on menu "media/audio settings", you may crash pd & host.
-* You can continue to use "media/midi settings" menu to select input and output midi devices independently from host.
+- You can continue to use "media/midi settings" menu to select input and output midi devices independently from host.

 ## Pd/VST3 - further communications